 How to Use Iris Flowers in Italy

 Members of the Iris family (Iridaceae) have sprung from almost every country- and every corner of this world can boast at having its own variety.
 But surely for most it must be Italy that springs to mind as the month of April arrives, with the old stone walls of Tuscany teeming with native blue species, in a region where the flower has come to symbolize much of their history.
-The Florentine Iris flower, shaped like a spear and rising, elegantly from a poor, dry earth- soon came to symbolize the struggles overcome in the bloody wars of Renaissance Tuscany.
+The Florentine Iris flower, discoverable in tuscan gardens, shaped like a spear and rising, elegantly from a poor, dry earth- soon came to symbolize the struggles overcome in the bloody wars of Renaissance Tuscany.

 Every season of the year can be blessed with the presence of this sensual flower and varieties of this plant can be found growing as happily in water as in the driest of old stone walls.
 It can range in height from the tallest Japanese varieties (I.ensata) at around 4ft right down to a few inches in the case of I.cristata or I.unguicularis (below).

 This plants obvious international success story could be put down to its feminine charms and to the remarkable way that it seduces its primary pollinator- the humble bee.

 A passing bee, ‘love-struck’ by the stunning beauty and vivid colors of this most remarkable of flowers is then enticed, almost hypnotized, to follow the elusive designs on the landing pad of the flower, which all lead tantalizingly to the nectar and the reproductive parts of the flower.
 The bee is then forced to squeeze its way into the flower eagerly to get to that nectar while a specially developed sepal pushes the insect down on the flowers pollen deposits, forcing it to load up on pollen (the DNA info of the plant), without even realizing it.